ohheydom/tictactoego/README.md

 #Tic Tac Toe

-This was built in Go and utilizes a command line interface.
+This is a command line interface version of Tic Tac Toe written in Go.

-##Instructions
+## Instructions

 To start, type the following into the command prompt.